Groß-Enzersdorf: History

-The Anschluss of Austria to Nazi Germany in 1938 also brought a major change on the local level for Groß-Enzersdorf: It was absorbed into the new Greater-Vienna and gave its name to the new 22nd district, Groß-Enzersdorf, which comprised many of the rural Marchfeld villages, but also some more urban zones on the left of the Danube that were already previously part of Vienna, such as Kaisermühlen.
-The synagogue was heavily damaged in the infamous Kristallnacht in November 1938, and most of the Jewish population was deported during this event.
-The synagogue building was used as a magazine during World War II and was demolished in 1963.
-During the World War, the town suffered aerial bombings during the Oil Campaign of World War II in 1944, because of its vicinity to an oil refinery in the Lobau.
+The Anschluss of Austria to Nazi Germany in 1938 brought a major change on the local level for Groß-Enzersdorf: It was absorbed into the new Greater-Vienna and gave its name to the new 22nd district, Groß-Enzersdorf, which comprised many of the rural Marchfeld villages, but also some more urban zones to the east of the Danube that were already previously part of Vienna, such as Kaisermühlen.
+The synagogue was heavily damaged in the infamous Kristallnacht in November 1938, after which most of the Jewish population was deported.
+During the Second World War, the town suffered aerial bombings by the Allied Forces due to its vicinity to an oil refinery in the Lobau.
 Groß-Enzersdorf was conquered by Soviet Armed Forces on April 12, 1945.
 In Allied-occupied Austria the town was located in the Soviet zone and administratively remained in the 22nd district of Vienna until 1954, when it was re-established as a municipality within the state of Lower Austria.

 The more recent history of Groß-Enzersdorf marks a shift from a service town characterized by its agricultural surroundings towards a suburban center, with many inhabitants commuting to Vienna.

 Geography

 The city is 18 km east from the city center of Vienna.
-It lies on the main road 3.
-It is located near the Viennese quarter of Eßling and in the south the nature reserve Lobau which is a part of the national park Danube-Auen.
+It is just east of the Viennese municipality Eßling and next to the Lobau, which is a part of the Danube-Auen National Park.

-The city consists of the following administrative communes:
+The city consists of the 8 administrative communes: